 In 1999, I prosecuted Vincent Mosely for conspiracy to commit bank robbery and bank robbery.
 Mosely's co-conspirator, Maurice Simmons, pled guilty and cooperated with the government.
 At trial, Simmons testified that he and Mosely agreed to steal money from an automatic teller machine (ATM); the defendants lured a repairman to the ATM, physically assaulted him, and stole several thousand dollars from the ATM.
 In February 2000 a jury acquitted Mosely.
-As co-counsel at trial, 1 helped prepare witnesses, gave the government's opening statement, and questioned several witnesses.
+As co-counsel at trial, I helped prepare witnesses, gave the government's opening statement, and questioned several witnesses.

+Defense Counsel

-Defense Counsel Chris Finch 4120 Leonard Drive Fairfax, Virginia 22030 (703) 992-6565
+Chris Finch 4120 Leonard Drive Fairfax, Virginia 22030 (703) 992-6565

-Co-counsel for the United States Robert Spencer Lockheed Martin Corporate Headquarters 801 Rockledge Drive Bethesda, Maryland 20817 1-800-367-5690
+Robert Spencer Lockheed Martin Corporate Headquarters 801 Rockledge Drive Bethesda, Maryland 20817 1-800-367-5690